vitorfs/bootcamp/README.rst

 * Messenger (A basic chat-a-like tool for asynchronous communication.)
 * Network of registered people, in which you can add, follow or remove friends.

-It also includes the Sight Engine API to filter innapropriate content of URL or uploaded images in the feed.
+It also includes the Sightengine API to filter innapropriate content of URL or uploaded images in the feed.

 Technology Stack
 ----------------

 * Python_ 3.6.x / 3.7.x
-* `Django Web Framework`_ 2.2.x
+* `Django Web Framework`_ 3.x
 * PostgreSQL_
 * `Redis 5.0`_
 * Daphne_